-Q: Can non-physicians co-lead an application to the Rural Physician Grant Program?
+Q: Can non-physicians apply to the Rural Physician Research Grant Program?

-Q: I am an urban practicing physician interested in pursuing a rural health topic, can I apply to the Rural Physician Grant Program?
+Q: I am an urban physician interested in pursuing research into a rural health topic.
+Am I eligible to apply to the Rural Physician Research Grant Program?

-Q: Do you need to be a physician affiliated with the Health Authority to apply to the Rural Physician Grant Program?
+Q: Do you need to be a physician affiliated with a Health Authority to apply to the Rural Physician Research Grant Program?

-A: No, you do not need to affiliated with a Health Authority to apply to the Rural Physician Grant Program.
+A: No, you do not need to be affiliated with a Health Authority to apply to the Rural Physician Research Grant Program.

-Q: I am new to research and ethics applications, do you have any supports that can help me with my project?
+Q: I am new to research and ethics applications.
+Is there support available to help in developing my project?

-A: Yes, please connect with us and we can discuss support options.
+A: Yes, RCCbc has Research Associates throughout the province.
+Please connect with us at [email protected] to discuss possible support options.

-Q: Can I submit a quality initiative project to the Rural Physician Research Grant program?
+Q: Can I submit a quality improvement project to the Rural Physician Research Grant Program?

 Q: What is the difference between a quality improvement project and a research project?